dortania/OpenCore-Install-Guide/post-install/sleep.md

 The former is quite easy to fix, see here: [Backlight PNLF](https://dortania.github.io/Getting-Started-With-ACPI/)

-The latter requires a bit more work but it's too complicated.
-What we'll be trying to do is fix random key spams when the lid is opened that are common on Skylake and newer HP's but can be found in other machines as well.
-This will also assume you have a PS2 keyboard and are using [VoodooPS2](https://github.com/acidanthera/VoodooPS2/releases).
+The latter requires a bit more work.
+What we'll be doing is trying to nullify semi random key spams that happen on Skylake and newer based HPs though pop up in other OEMs as well.
+This will also assume that your keyboard is PS2 based and are running [VoodooPS2](https://github.com/acidanthera/VoodooPS2/releases).

-To fix this, grab [SSDT-HP-FixLidSleep.dsl](https://github.com/acidanthera/VoodooPS2/blob/master/Docs/ACPI/SSDT-HP-FixLidSleep.dsl) and adapt the ACPI pathing to your keyboard.
+To fix this, grab [SSDT-HP-FixLidSleep.dsl](https://github.com/acidanthera/VoodooPS2/blob/master/Docs/ACPI/SSDT-HP-FixLidSleep.dsl) and adapt the ACPI pathing to your keyboard(`_CID` value being `PNP0303`).
 Once this is done, compile and drop into both EFI/OC/ACPI and under config.plist -> ACPI -> Add.

 For 99% of HP users, this will fix the random key spam.
 If not, see below threads:

-While for now we don't cover this topic extensively [yet](https://github.com/dortania/bugtracker/issues/9), Rehabman's old threads on the topics should give a good idea as to how to troubleshoot:

 * [RehabMan's brightness key guide](https://www.tonymacx86.com/threads/guide-patching-dsdt-ssdt-for-laptop-backlight-control.152659/)